bencomo911/SwiftyMagic8Ball/README.md

 # SwiftyMagic8Ball
-A virtual Magic 8 Ball in Swift
+A virtual 8 Magic 8 Ball to answer all those important questions currently roaming your mind.

+Swift project #2